 Staff from the Borough Council, Police and Fire and Rescue Service will be on the estates offering advice and support on community safety on the dates below.
-Skips will also be available from 9am until they are full in the locations listed:
+Skips are available for members of the public to dispose of waste they are unable to take to local recycling centres.
+These will also be available from 9am until they are full in the locations listed below:

 The community action days aim to improve working relationships, increase community confidence and reduce the fear of crime.
 Previous action days in West Lancashire have been a great success, proving that community spirit is alive and well in the borough.